neledov/autobox/README.md

 dotenv<br />
 supabase.client<br />
 subprocess<br />
-tqdm<br />
 logging<br />

 Usage<br />
 Create a .env file in the root of your project and add the following environment variables:
 SUPABASE_URL
 SUPABASE_KEY
+BUCKET_NAME
+DIR_DOWNLOAD
+DIR_AI_MODEL_LOC
+DIR_SRT_OUT_BASE

 Run the script with python transfactory.py

 File Structure<br />
-The script prompts the user for the bucket name and sets the directories where the files will be downloaded and processed.<br />
+The script checks .env file for the bucket name and sets the directories where the files will be downloaded and processed.<br />
 It then connects to Supabase and gets a list of file paths from the selected records in the database.<br />
 Then, the script downloads the files from the storage bucket, processes them with OpenAI Whisper, and uploads the generated subtitles to the storage bucket.<br />
 Finally, it updates the database with the status of the processed files.<br />